cjpais/writing/serve/day/oct15_2020/index.md

 * `git add *`
 * `git commit -m random_emoji()`
 * `git push origin master`
-* ping webserver to update
+* ping web-server to update

 This means as soon as I start writing in the morning updates will start to be published.
 Great.
 Now I don't have to think at all.